althafsk/sample-app/README copy.md

 # sample-app
-This is copy of Read me
+This is copy of Read me -- modified